Life and Dirt Biking

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
 (Phil 4:6-7, ESV)

-Life will always throw punches at us, but instead of getting fussed about them, try to roll with them.
+Life will always throw punches at us, but instead of getting fussed, try to roll with them.
 Don’t sweat it if you can’t change it.

 Stay away from these men and let them alone… or else you may even be found fighting against God.
 (Acts 5:38-39, NASB)

-We never know when an unexpected trial is actually the Lord’s work in our lives.
+You never know when an unexpected trial is actually God working in our lives.
 The nation of Israel certainly didn’t expect that finding themselves trapped by the sea with Pharaoh's army bearing down on them would be a pivotal part of God’s plan.
 However, as the psalmist says,

 Your way was in the sea, and your paths in the mighty waters, [that] your footprints may not be known.
-(Ps 77:19)
+(Ps 77:19, NASB)

 Sometimes God’s way exists where there is no way.
 Life often doesn’t go according to plan, so we should be careful not to hold on too tightly to our expectations of how things should be.